dhruvparamhans/random_notes/Flicks_and_GCD.md

 Use any other video fps and any audio sampling rate and you will have all time periods as integer numbers.
 No ratios any more.

-On contrary, one nanosecond wouldn't fit: try to represent 1/30 fps in nanoseconds, this is ratio: 33333.33333..., etc.
+On contrary, one nanosecond wouldn't fit: try to represent 1/30 fps in nanoseconds, this is ratio: 33333.33333... nanoseconds.

 More about GCD: https://yurichev.com/blog/GCD/